FilippoSallustio/Assignment4/README.md

 python3 ftse_mib_egarch.py
 ```

-The script calculates log returns, plots them and checks for
+The script calculates log returns and uses log volume as an exogenous
-stationarity and ARCH effects.
-It searches a small set of EGARCH orders
+regressor.
+After checking stationarity and ARCH effects it searches a
-and performs a rolling one-step-ahead forecast on an 80/20 split.
-The
+small grid of EGARCH orders and forecasts conditional variance rather
+than returns.
+The 80/20 train/test split is evaluated using a
-results are displayed and saved as `egarch_prediction_plot.png`.
+range-based volatility proxy.
+Forecasts are displayed and saved as
+`egarch_variance_plot.png`.